loicnmichel/personal-website/content/publications/header.md

  # CSS class.
  css_class = ""
 +++
-{{% alert note %}}As of February 2020, I have published 36 papers (35 journal articles and one conference paper), including 7 as first and 5 as senior author.
-My work has been cited 352 times, my h-index is 9, and my i10-index is 9 [(Google Scholar profile)](https://scholar.google.com/citations?user=BxfeVdAAAAAJ).
+{{% alert note %}}As of July 2020, I have published 40 papers (39 journal articles and one conference paper), including 9 as (co-)first and 5 as senior author.
+My work has been cited 420 times, my h-index is 10, and my i10-index is 10 [(Google Scholar profile)](https://scholar.google.com/citations?user=BxfeVdAAAAAJ).
 The full text of most of these publications is available through [University of Liège’s institutional repository (ORBI)](https://orbi.uliege.be/simple-search?query=u172073).
 If not, [contact me](/#contact) to get a copy.
 {{% /alert %}}